+Problem: Marker does not respond to print button.

+- □ Check power cord.

+- □ Check key switch.

+- □ Check E-STOP.

+- □ Check tag stock.

-Problen m: Marker does not respond to a print command.
-Check power cord.
-Check key switch.
-Check E-STOP.
-Check Comms cable to PC.
-Producer TM software must be running on the connected PC.
-Bottom of main Producer TM screen indicates printer status - "ONLINE", "ESTOP" or "UNKNOWN MODE".
+- □ Check serial cable to PC.

+- □ Producer software must be running on the connected PC.

+- □ Bottom of main Producer screen indicates printer status "ONLINE", "ESTOP" or "UNKNOWN MODE".
 If UNKNOWN MODE, check communications cable and settings.

-From within Producer TM , click on HELP-ABOUT.
-If the FIRMWARE VERSION is blank or (or reads ?.??), your PC does not see the printer.
-Check communications cable and settings (SETUP-PREFERENCES-TAG PRINTER COMMUNICATIONS).
-Problem Reduce laser speed (DARKER) Increase Laser Off Tickle (SETUP-PRINTER CONFIGURATION).
-Lens or mirror may require cleaning (see Maintenance section below).
-Problen n: Tag print shows "shadows" Decrease Laser Off Tickle (SETUP-PRINTER CONFIGURATION).
-Problen n: Barcode too long for tag size.
-Reduce number of characters in barcode data, especially unnecessary punctuation marks.
-Use more efficient barcode symbology, such as code 128 for all numerics (instead of code 39, for example).
-Reduce barcode scale.
+- □ From within Producer, click on HELP-ABOUT.
+If the FIRMWARE VERSION is blank, your PC does not see the printer.
+Check communications cable and settings.

+Problem: Out of tag message on PC screen.